 The United States immigration system is complex and can be difficult to navigate.
 There are many different types of visas and green cards, each with its own set of requirements.
-In order to be successful in the immigration process, individuals need to learn key immigration terms and understand the U.S. legal system.
+In order to be successful in the immigration process, it is important for individuals to learn key immigration terms and understand the U.S. legal system.

 By learning key immigration terms, individuals can better understand the immigration process and the different options available to them.
 This can help them to make informed decisions about their immigration case and to avoid making mistakes that could delay or even deny their application.

 The U.S. legal system is based on the rule of law.
-This means everyone is subject to the same laws, regardless of nationality or immigration status.
-By understanding the U.S. legal system, individuals can better protect their rights and ensure they are treated fairly in the immigration process.
+This means that everyone is subject to the same laws, regardless of their nationality or immigration status.
+By understanding the U.S. legal system, individuals can better protect their rights and ensure that they are treated fairly in the immigration process.